 You guys, it is finally here: my ultimate guide to Charlottesville, VA!
-ICYMI, my boyfriend lives in Charlottesville, and I’ve been visiting quite frequently over the last year (and I ended up moving there too!)
-I fell in love with the city the first time I visited, and whenever there was an opportunity to visit, you better believe I hopped on a train and experienced this charming little town time and time again.
+I’ve been visiting quite frequently over the last few years, I fell in love with the city the first time I visited, and whenever there was an opportunity to visit, you better believe I hopped on a train and experienced this charming little town time and time again.
 I can wholeheartedly say that Charlottesville is one of the most beautiful places I’ve ever visited, and it makes me proud to be a Virginia native.

 The one thing I love most about Charlottesville is the people.
 Despite the events that occurred in August 2017, I can honestly say that the actual citizens of Charlottesville are incredibly progressive.
 I’ve only been treated with kindness and respect when I’ve visited, and I hope more people can get to know the real spirit of Charlottesville.

 How to Get to Charlottesville VA & How to Get Around

 Charlottesville is approximately a 2-hour drive from Washington, D.C. (give or take a few for traffic!)
 You’ll take I-66 down to U.S. 29 and it will lead you straight into town.
 Since I don’t have a car, Amtrak is my preferred method of transport to and from Charlottesville.
 The train station is right in the heart of downtown, and you can either walk to UVA’s campus from the station or take a 5-minute Uber to the Downtown Mall.
 Street parking in Downtown Charlottesville is very limited, so I prefer to travel without a car and take Uber/Lyft around town when I need it!

 Things to Do in Charlottesville VA – Where to Stay